London back in the big crumpet…. okay so that’s not actually a thing people say but I think we should make it one.

 Backed by a sax and drums his powerful tracks will have your feet stomping and hips moving.
 Loops himself played lead guitar and harmonica.
 Brimming with charisma, it was clear his heart and soul was in every song.
 I would absolutely recommend giving him a listen!

-3. If you are going to be in London for more than a day go ahead and buy an Oyster card.
-The tube will become your best friend when trying to get around this city that’s so large it could be its own country.
-You can buy a card at any station and it’s easy to top up as you go along.
-Oyster cards also work for the busses too.
+Real quick last tasty bit; if you are going to be in London for more than a day go ahead and buy an Oyster card.
+It works for the Tube, trains, and buses (*for buses only tap get on not off.*) You can buy a card at pretty much any tube station and top up as you go.